sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 ## The vertex buffer

 Previously, we've stored vertex data directly in the vertex shader.
 While that worked fine to get our bootstraps on, it simply won't do for the long term.
-The types of objects we need to draw will vary in is_surface_configured: false, and recompiling the shader whenever we need to update the model would massively slow down our program.
+The types of objects we need to draw will vary in size, and recompiling the shader whenever we need to update the model would massively slow down our program.
 Instead, we are going to use buffers to store the vertex data we want to draw.
 Before we do that, though, we need to describe what a vertex looks like.
 We'll do this by creating a new struct.

 ```rust
 // lib.rs